 Since her earliest days, she’s loved writing and story telling.
 She’s worked an editor at the e-zine Workz.com and a freelance writer for numerous corporate clients, including Frank Russell and AT&T, and contributed articles to countless publications.

 She’s shared her sailing adventures through emails and her blog.
 She has been a regular contributor to several magazines, especially ones sailors like to read.
 Wendy’s also been featured in Sail, Cruising World, Sailing, Yachting, Voyages, Hebe Jebees (Hong Kong) and Kazi Magazine (Japan).
 Her book, Tightwads on the Loose: A Seven-Year Pacific Odyssey, about her seven-year 34,000-mile odyssey aboard a 31 foot boat has been a steady seller, has garnered great reviews and media coverage.
-Tightwads on the Loose won the Journey award for best true-life adventure story.
+Tightwads on the Loose won the Journey award for best true-life adventure story and Readers Favorite awards.
 See the media/buzz page for more details.
 With more than 100 five star reviews on Amazon, it has been selected a best travel book for women and a staff favorite at a number of bookstores and even been a best seller.
 Her new book, Sea Trials has steadily earned rave reviews and been named a Kirkus Best Book of the year.
+It has also been named a best book by Foreword Reviews and Readers Favorites and a finalist for the International Book Awards.

 Wendy Hinman is an inspiring speaker.
 She has an entertaining slide show presentation featuring stunning scenery and funny stories from her epic voyage and lessons learned along the way.
 She has made presentations to Corinthian Yacht Club, Hawaii Yacht Club, Seattle Yacht Club, Southwestern Yacht Club, Shilshole Bay Yacht Club, Falmouth Yacht Club and Cruising Club of America among many others, as well as regularly featured at the Seattle Boat Show, The Wooden Boat Festival, and Strictly Sail Boat Show.
 Contact her about scheduling a presentation, whether it be a keynote presentation or an intimate group.
 (Please visit the speaking page on this website for an idea of topics.)
 She is also happy to meet for book club discussions or media interviews.